Loading…

 Megan Creamer

-Megan Creamer is an Assistant Textiles Conservator at the Art Institute of Chicago.
-They received an MPhil Textiles Conservation from the University of Glasgow’s Center for Textile Conservation and Technical Art History, an ALM concentrating in Museum Studies from Harvard University...
+Megan Creamer (they/them) is an Assistant Textiles Conservator at the Art Institute of Chicago.
+They received an MPhil Textiles Conservation from the University of Glasgow’s Center for Textile Conservation and Technical Art History, an ALM concentrating in Museum Studies from Harvard...
 Read More →

 Authors